SAP-samples/teched2022-AD280/exercises/ex3/README.md

     ![QR Code Selection](images/7-qr-codes.png)

-    (In the future it's planned to offer an option to have SAP Mobile Start deployed via MDM.
-With that, a specific site can be preconfigured and no QR-Code registration is needed.)
+>It is also possible to have SAP Mobile Start deployed via Mobile Device Management.
+With that, a specific site can be preconfigured and no QR-Code registration is needed.

 <br>